-- 1 All entries should be submitted in an 18 x24 x 3.5 inch wooden display box with a clear plastic top (such as Plexiglas).
+- 1 All entries should be submitted in an 18 x24 x 3.5-inch wooden display box with a clear plastic top (such as Plexiglas).
 Boxes can be handmade or purchased as long as they are of the correct size.
-Refer to website above for complete instructions. - 2.
-During the transition, Orders & Family names should follow the taxonomy either - a.
-As printed in "Insects in Kansas" book or - b.
-As printed on the "Insects in Kansas Book: 016 Revised Taxonomy", which follows www.bugguide.net - Project members are encouraged to progress towards option b by 2019 or as revised "Insects in Kansas" book is available. - 3.
-Each exhibitor is required to identify each box with two identification labels bearing Exhibitor's name, county or district, the
+Refer to website above for complete instructions. - 2 4-H'ers may choose to use one of two taxonomies. - a.
+As printed in" Insects in Kansas" book or - b.
+As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - 3 Each exhibitor is required to identify each box with two identification labels bearing Exhibitor's name, county or district, the collection class 4-H'er is enrolled in and statement of taxonomy used: - a.
+One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
+Arrange specimens in the box so the box can be displayed lengthwise. - 4 The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification labels.

-- collection class 4-H'er is enrolled in and statement of taxonomy used: - a.
-"Insects in Kansas" book or - b.
-"Insects in Kansas Book: 2016 Revised taxonomy", which follows www.bugguide.net One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
-Arrange specimens in the box so the box can be displayed lengthwise. - 4.
-The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification labels.
-Only adult specimens can be used in collection boxes; however one female and one male of a species correctly identified can be displayed. - 5.
-Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
-Arrangements that run lengthwise of the box are frequently downgraded in judging.
-Specimens are to be arranged by Order in the box, then Family where required.
-The sequence arrangement of the Orders in the box will be left up to the member.
-It is suggested to put the Lepidoptera and Coleoptera in the center of the collection (for Intermediate and Advanced Classes to put these two orders in a box).
-Then work the other orders around them. - 6.
-For each collection class, two labels will be centered on the pin beneath each specimen.
+- 5 Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
+Specimens are to be arranged by Order in the box, then Family where required. - 6 Two labels should be centered on the pin beneath each specimen.
 First (closest to the specimen) is the common name label and the second label should include date/locality.
-Full county name and state abbreviation on the second label are encouraged for 2016 and will be required by 2019.
-Collector's name on the date/locality label is optional. - 7.
+Full county name and state abbreviation should be on the second label.
+Collector's name or host on the date/locality label is optional.
 The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly.
-Other specimens from the United States may be included as long as they are properly labeled and placed in a separate section of the box labeled "Out of State Insects".
-These specimens will not be included in the count for judging/scoring.
-Emphasis in judging will be placed on the overall variety of insects represented in the collection, accuracy of

-- identification, skill and technique acquired in mounting of specimens, and overall arrangement and appearance of the collection. - 8.
-Only specimens of the class Insecta should be included.
-This means specimens from arachnids, such as spiders, millipedes, centipedes, ticks, mites, etc. will not be judged or included in overall specimen count. - 9.
-Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 10.
-Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - 10.
-Points will be deducted from collections and notebooks if: - A) non insects and out of state specimens are not in a designated 'display only' area. - B) any specimens are immature.
+Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 7 Only specimens of the class Insect should be included. - 8 Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 9 Specimens of soft bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.

-Phase I - Age 7 & 8 Entomology Collection 537 Display 15-25 specimens - 1st year project 538 Display 26-50 specimens
+Phase I - Age 7 & 8 Entomology Collection

+537 Display 15-25 specimens - 1st year project

+538 Display 26-50 specimens